chickahoona/test/README.md

 The service will expose 2 endpoints

 - "/" This will just return "Pong".
 It won't do anything else
-- "/dbping" This will run 5 times "Select 1;" and then return "DB Pong" together with the time it took to run these 5 queries
+- "/dbping" This will run 5 times "Select 1;" and then return "DBPong" together with the time it took to run these 5 queries